threatthriver/odysee/examples/README.md

 - `MultimodalInput`: Dataclass for structured multimodal inputs
 - `MultimodalProcessor`: Main processing class with routing and preprocessing methods
 - Configurable routing dimensions and sequence lengths
-- Support for dynamic input shapes
+- Support for dynamic input shapes and types

 ## Logging
-The example uses Python's `logging` module to provide informative runtime messages.
+- Logs are written to both console and `multimodal_processing.log`
+- Supports different logging levels
+- Captures warnings and errors during processing

+## Error Handling
+- Input validation with optional strict mode
+- Graceful error handling for routing failures
+- Detailed logging of processing steps

 ## Performance Considerations
 - Inputs are converted to `float32`
 - Large inputs are truncated to `max_seq_len`
 - Efficient routing using Rust backend

+## Extensibility
+- Easy to add new modalities
+- Flexible routing methods
+- Support for custom metadata

 ## Contributing
 1. Fork the repository
 2. Create a feature branch
-3. Commit your changes
+3. Implement your changes
-4. Push to the branch
-5. Create a Pull Request
+4. Add/update tests
+5. Ensure all tests pass
+6. Submit a pull request

 ## License
 [Specify your project's license]

 ## Contact
 [Your contact information]

+## Future Improvements
+- Add more routing strategies
+- Implement cross-modal routing
+- Support for more input types
+- Enhanced error diagnostics